-It is debatable whether Caroline is the sister who, for a time, was the mistress of Colonel Bertie, but she did, in Ireland, begin an affair with Lord John de Blaquiere, the son of a French merchant emigrant and then an officer in the army and bore two illegitimate children to him, a daughter named Henrietta in 1766 and a son named John two years later.
+In Ireland, Caroline began an affair with an army officer, Lord John de Blaquiere, the son of a French merchant emigrant, and bore two illegitimate children to him, a daughter named Henrietta in 1766 and a son named John two years later.

-Henrietta, meanwhile, was reputed to have taken up with a French lady, a Madame B___ who possessed ‘uncommon wit and sprightliness’ and to have removed herself to Paris around the year 1766.
-The Drury Lane Memoirs assert that Madame B__ had taken a ‘particular penchant’ to Henrietta and described them as the two ‘female lovers’.
-Both sisters are absent from the stage at this time for some years.
-Certainly in May 1769 Henrietta was in Montpellier in France as she wrote to Charles Macklin from this place on the 18th of the month.
+Henrietta, meanwhile, was reputed to have taken up with a French lady, a Madame B___ who possessed ‘uncommon wit and sprightliness’ and removed herself to Paris around the year 1766.
+The Drury Lane Memoirs assert that Madame B__ had taken a ‘particular penchant’ to Henrietta and described them as two ‘female lovers’.
+Both sisters are absent from the stage at this time for some years and certainly in May 1769 Henrietta was in Montpellier in France as she wrote to Charles Macklin from there on the 18th of the month.
 Signing herself ‘H. Kelfe’ she asked Macklin to ‘immediately institute a suit in Doctor’s Commons against James Calfe, engraver, for giving out that he is [her] husband.‘ It is in this letter that she states she was born in 1743 in St. Martin’s Street and also gives exact details of her 1761 marriage to Calfe.
-Her distinct use of the two different variations of her surname imply that, by her use of Kelfe, she is distancing herself from James Calfe.
+Her distinct use of the two different variations of her surname imply that, by her use of Kelfe, she was distancing herself from James Calfe.

-A month later she wrote again to Macklin, this time from Bordeaux.
-In this letter she tells Macklin that ‘she will never forget what he has done to liberate her from her troubles.’
-It seems likely that the trouble he has liberated her from is that of her husband.
-She also tells Macklin that she longs to hear some London gossip.
+A month later she wrote again to Macklin, this time from Bordeaux, telling him that ‘she will never forget what he has done to liberate her from her troubles.’
+It seems likely that the trouble he liberated her from was that of her husband.
+She also informed Macklin that she longed to hear some London gossip.
 By the middle of October Henrietta was in Turin in Italy and again wrote to Macklin, reproaching him for not answering her previous two letters.
-She tells him she had seen Voltaire, had dined with ambassadors and been hunting with the King and the Duchess de Savoy.
+She had seen Voltaire, had dined with ambassadors and been hunting with the King and the Duchess de Savoy.

-It is not known who Henrietta was travelling with but by October 1770 she was back in London with yet another change of name, engaged with David Garrick to appear at Drury Lane.
+It is not known who Henrietta was travelling with but by October 1770 she was back in London with yet another change of name and engaged with David Garrick to appear at Drury Lane.
 The Middlesex Journal reported that:

 Last night Mrs Egerton, lately Mrs Kelf, formerly Miss Ambross, appeared for the first time at the Theatre Royal in Drury-lane, and was tolerably well received in that difficult character of Lady Townley.

-In 1773 Lord de Blaquiere resigned his commission in the army to concentrate on his political career and it was possibly this decision that influenced his decision to reform his private life too, a mistress and illegitimate children not being what he now wanted for himself.
-He commanded his friends Sir Richard Croft and Lord Denman to take his daughter Henrietta away from her mother, Caroline Ambrosse; she was sent to live with his sister Susanna in Neuchatel in Switzerland where she lived with her husband, a Swiss official, Samuel de Meuron.
+In 1773 Lord de Blaquiere resigned his commission in the army to concentrate on his political career and it was possibly this decision that influenced his decision to reform his private life too, his mistress and illegitimate children now surplus to requirements.
+He commanded his friends Sir Richard Croft and Lord Denman to take his daughter Henrietta away from her mother, Caroline Ambrosse; Henrietta was sent to his sister Susanna in Neuchatel in Switzerland where she lived with her husband, a Swiss official, Samuel de Meuron.
 He now, unfairly, had doubts about Caroline’s respectability.

-From 1770 we find both Henrietta and her younger sister listed frequently in the playbills for the early 1770s as Mrs Egerton (her address in April 1772 at a benefit performance of hers being King Square Court, Dean Street, Soho), but only her sister appearing after November 1773.
+From 1770 we find both Henrietta and her younger sister listed frequently in the playbills for the early 1770s (Henrietta’s address in April 1772 at a benefit performance was given as King Square Court, Dean Street, Soho), but only her sister appearing after November 1773.

-In January 1779 Henrietta Egerton and her mother Rachael (recorded under the surname of Ambrosse) were both living in Newman Street in St. Anne’s Westminster, both ladies stated as widowed.
-Henrietta, returning home from a masquerade, had lost a gold slide belonging to a handkerchief, set with diamonds.
-It was found by one of her servants, a man named Robert Dare, who had decided that the old rule of ‘finders keepers’ applied and pawned the trinket.
-It was all discovered and Dare was charged and found guilty of theft, sentenced to hang for his crime, although he managed to escape the hangman’s noose and instead was sentenced to hard labour on the River Thames for the use of the Navigation for the term of three years.
+In January 1779 Henrietta Egerton and her mother Rachael (recorded under the surname of Ambrosse) were living in Newman Street in St. Anne’s Westminster, both ladies recorded as widows.
+Henrietta, returning home to this house from a masquerade, lost a gold slide belonging to a handkerchief, set with diamonds.
+It was found by one of her servants, a man named Robert Dare, who decided that the old rule of ‘finders keepers’ applied and pawned the trinket.
+It was all discovered and Dare was charged and found guilty of theft, sentenced to hang for his crime although he managed to escape the hangman’s noose and instead performed hard labour on the River Thames for the use of the Navigation for the term of three years.

-It is at this period that Henrietta took George Finch Hatton (1747-1823), son of the 7th Earl of Winchilsea, as a lover and, although not married, took his surname, being known as Mrs Hatton.
-She was known by this sobriquet when she appeared in the ‘Characters of the present most celebrated courtezans’,published in 1780.
+Henrietta now took George Finch Hatton (1747-1823), grandson of the 7th Earl of Winchilsea, as a lover and, although not married, took his surname and became Mrs Hatton.
+She was known by this sobriquet when she appeared in the ‘Characters of the present most celebrated courtezans’, published in 1780.

-In the July 1780 edition of the Town and Country Magazine, in an article titled ‘Histories of the Tete-a-Tete annexed: or, Memoirs of Colonel W___ and the Faithful Mistress’ she was also referred to as Mrs Hatton and in the following is mentioned as a previous amour of Colonel W___’s.
+In the July 1780 edition of the Town and Country Magazine, in an article titled ‘Histories of the Tete-a-Tete annexed: or, Memoirs of Colonel W___ and the Faithful Mistress’ she was also referred to as Mrs Hatton and mentioned as a previous amour of Colonel W___’s.

 . . . did not pass unnoticed by the colonel . . .
 Neither did Mrs. H_tt_n, sister to Mrs. A_br_se, the actress, fail to attract a temporary regard from him.
 She was then in her prime, and having remarkable fine hair, expressive eyes, and captivating teeth, he yielded to the influence of her charms, and was for some weeks her constant adorer.

-So, yet another lover to add to the list, possibly either he or Finch Hatton had taken her from the stage in 1773, but by 1780 she was certainly known as Mrs Hatton.
+So, yet another lover to add to the list, possibly either he or Finch Hatton had taken her from the stage in 1773.

 She is now we suppose not younger than 43 or 44: – her person is somewhat larger than it was fifteen years ago; but in other respects she is less altered, and as the phrase runs, “wears better” than is to be imagined.
 Her eyes, teeth, and hair are remarkably fine; her conversation is both entertaining and well bred, and her language easy and fluent.
 She must be allowed upon the whole to be an object rather of desire as a mistress; and in a very superior style as an agreeable companion.